xpdavid/Ding/readme.md

 - `<body>` : this element is defined `padding-top: 60px` because the menu bar is fixed at top.
 In addition the overall color is set to '#666'
 - `.glyphicon` : this class is from `bootstrap` css and we override it as `margin-right:5px` because we always use put a icon in front of text.
-- `hide` : this class is to set display to `none`, pretty useful together with jquery toggle function
+- `.noneDisplay ` : this class is to set display to `none`, pretty useful together with jquery toggle function
 - `.clearfix` : this class is to expend parent element when you have floating `div`
 - `.clear_margin` : clear all margin of an element using `!important`
 - `.font-bold` : to bold a element content